-- Q the Referee When you use this incident to play a [Ref] card with a Hidden Agenda icon for free, you must show the card to your opponent to verify its [Ref] status before playing it face down on the table.
+When you use this incident to play a [Ref] card with a Hidden Agenda icon for free, you must show the card to your opponent to verify its [Ref] status before playing it face down on the table.
 Activating this incident does not suspend play and is not a valid response to any action.
 You may activate it only between other actions.
 The incident must already be face up before you may suspend play to download another [Ref] card.
-See icons in game text. - Q-Type Android When your Personnel card is seeded by your opponent under Q's Planet with the second function of this Q-icon dilemma, it is no longer in play until earned when the mission is solved.
+See icons in game text.

+Q-Type Android - When your Personnel card is seeded by your opponent under Q's Planet with the second function of this Q-icon dilemma, it is no longer in play until earned when the mission is solved.
 See personnel - seeded.

 If two copies of the same personnel are seeded there, the second one encountered will be a mis-seed and placed out-of-play (if revealed by your opponent, he cannot solve the mission).

-If a Borg is altered by this dilemma, their in a borg is altered by this dilemma, their biological distinctiveness or species becomes android and their STRENGTH is +4 (but they are still Borg).
+If a Borg is altered by this dilemma, their biological distinctiveness or species becomes android and their STRENGTH is +4 (but they are still Borg).
 A holographic personnel who is altered by this dilemma remains "hologram species;" it is now a hologram of an android with increased STRENGTH.
-If a dualpersonnel card containing an android and a non-android is selected for the first function, the species of both personnel are altered.
+If a dual-personnel card containing an android and a non-android is selected for the first function, the species of both personnel are altered.
 The android becomes human and the non-android becomes an android.